jiwei0921/CoNet/README.md

 + train
 Our training dataset link.
 You need to set dataset path and checkpoint name correctly.
 '--phase' as **train** in demo.py
-'--param' as **True or False** in demo.py  True means loading checkpoint and False means no loading checkpoint.
+'--param' as **True or False** in demo.py
+Note: True means loading checkpoint and False means no loading checkpoint.
 ```
 python demo.py
 ```